kyle-tennison/notes/lecture notes/CS-1371 (matlab)/Structs.md

      age: 19
 ```

-If you were to add a new attribute to one of the sub-structures in a multidimensional, a default attribute of value `[]` would be added to all other instances:
+If you were to add a new attribute to one of the sub-structures in a multidimensional structure, a default attribute with the value `[]` would be added to all other instances:
 ```matlab
 >> inst(1).race = 'latino'
 >> inst(1)